dlutwuwei/upload/README.md

 ## Settings

+First, set config in `.vscode-upload.json` in your workspace

 * host: the address of remote server;
 * port: the port of ssh2 server, default 22;
 * username: your user name
 * password: your password
 * remotePath: the absolute path of your project in remote server;
-* localPath: set root path of your localfile
+* localPath: the absolute root path contains your local files;
 * disable: setting true will stop uploading when ctrl+s, default false;
 * private_Key: private key path to authenriate;

-> localPath is not useful now, it's set to workspace root path in code;
+* exclude: exclude directory name;

 For example: